eyaler/ztml/README.md

      1. [crEnc](ztml/crenc.py) encoding (a [yEnc](http://www.yenc.org) variant with 1.6% overhead, to be used with single-byte charset)
      2. [Base125](ztml/base125.py) encoding (a [Base122](https://blog.kevinalbs.com/base122) variant with 15% overhead, to be used with utf8 charset)
 8. [Uglification](ztml/webify.py) of the generated JS (substitute recurring element, attribute and function names with short aliases)
+9. [Validation](ztml/validation.py) of content reproduction on Chrome, Edge and Firefox

-Note: image encoding only uses steps 7 and 8.
+Note: image encoding only uses steps 7 and later.

 ### Projects using this:
 - [fragium](https://fragium.com)